Community attitudes survey 2018: Gambling and sport

 One in eight (12.6 per cent) Victorians believes betting makes sport more enjoyable.

 On 30 March 2018, the Australian Government introduced bans on gambling advertising during broadcasts of live sport between 5 am and 8.30 pm.
-See more on the new gambling advertising rules during live sports.
+Find out more: New gambling ad rules introduced.